 TMT’s capability for rapid object acquisition (10 minutes maximum requirement on “telescope preset”, which includes the time needed for telescope slewing, target acquisition, AO and instrument configuration, up to the beginning of science observations) and the range of Nasmyth observing-ready instrumentation allow effective execution of Target of Opportunity (ToO) programs such as follow-up and characterization of GRBs, SNe and gravitational wave sources.
 Procedures for exploiting ToO will be fully integrated into all observing modes.
-ToO observations can occur at any time unless ‘protected’ observations such as time critical observations are in progress.
-To support ToO programs, observatory policies and practices for interrupts will be developed, and are expected to include fully automated rapid implementation of pre-arranged programs via automatic triggers from other facilities.
+ToO observations can occur at any time unless ‘protected’ observations such as time-critical observations are already in progress.
+To support ToO programs, observatory policies and practices for interrupts will be developed, and are expected to include fully automated rapid execution of ToO programs via automatic triggers.

 The TMT requirement for telescope preset is 10 minutes maximum.
 This includes telescope slewing, target acquisition and AO and instrument configurations, up to the beginning of science observations.
 There are separate target acquisition time requirements related to observing programs that involve small telescope moves and reconfiguration of the same instrument (e.g. changing a multi-object slit mask or re-establishing Laser Guide Star and AO operation on a neighboring field), and all these requirements are set to allow the most efficient program execution.

 The observatory has a top level requirement to support observations of targets moving at up to ±10% of the sidereal rate.
 All of the wavefront sensor systems are designed to track natural guide stars whilst the science target moves relative to the background stars.
-Observing scenarios with combinations of differentially moving non-sidereal and sidereal guide and/or wavefront sensor targets can also be supported.